What to Expect

 are being met.

 The field practicum is comprised of three courses.
 During the fall term of your junior year, you will complete a field readiness application and interview with the Field Education Office.
 During your senior year, you will work two full days each week at a practice site.
-You must complete the following field practicum hours:

 Students are placed in field sites each year, allowing them to match academics with a meaningful practicum.
 Examples of field practicum placements you may have include: